Less Noise, More Voice: Reinforcement Learning for Reasoning via Instruction Purification: Abstract

 \section{Abstract}

 Reinforcement Learning with Verifiable Rewards (RLVR) has advanced LLM reasoning, but remains constrained by inefficient exploration under limited rollout budgets, leading to low sampling success and unstable training in complex tasks.
 We find that many exploration failures arise not from problem difficulty, but from a small number of prompt tokens that introduce interference.
-Building on this insight, we propose the \textbf{Less Noise Sampling Framework (\method)}, which first prompts by identifying and removing interference tokens. then transfers successful rollouts from the purification process to supervise policy optimization on the original noisy prompts, enabling the model to learn to ignore interference in the real-world, noisy prompting settings.
-Experimental results show that \method significantly outperforms GRPO, delivering higher performance and faster convergence, with a 3.88\% average gain and over 1.6$\times$ speedup.
+Building on this insight, we propose the \textbf{Less Noise Sampling Framework (\method)}, which first low-success prompts by identifying and removing interference tokens. then transfers successful rollouts from the purification process to supervise policy optimization on the original noisy prompts, enabling the model to learn to ignore interference in the real-world, noisy prompting settings.
+Experimental results show that \method significantly outperforms GRPO, delivering higher performance and faster convergence, with a 3.88\% average gain and over 1.6$\times$ speedup on math reasoning, and a 1.83\% gain on scientific and general reasoning.
 Our work highlights the critical role of pruning interference tokens in improving rollout efficiency, offering a new perspective for RLVR research.